dbos-inc/dbos-docs/docs/python/tutorials/workflow-tutorial.md

 ## Determinism

+Workflows are in most respects normal Python functions.
+They can have loops, branches, conditionals, and so on.
-A workflow implementation must be deterministic: if called multiple times with the same inputs, it should invoke the same steps with the same inputs in the same order.
+However, workflow functions must be **deterministic**: if called multiple times with the same inputs, it should invoke the same steps with the same inputs in the same order.
 If you need to perform a non-deterministic operation like accessing the database, calling a third-party API, generating a random number, or getting the local time, you shouldn't do it directly in a workflow function.
 Instead, you should do all database operations in [transactions](./transaction-tutorial) and all other non-deterministic operations in [steps](./step-tutorial.md).